-Progressively, many countries that did not previously have medical device regulations have adopted them, and minimal requirements previously in place are becoming more stringent worldwide.
-While some harmonization of global regulations has taken hold, requirements continue to differ significantly.
+While some harmonization of global regulations has occurred, requirements continue to differ significantly.
 In China, for example, the product must first have approval in the country of origin.
-In Japan and China, successful results from local product safety testing precedes submission of documentation to obtain approval.
+In China, successful results from local product safety testing precedes submission of documentation to obtain approval.
 In addition, regulatory agencies and authorities can halt distribution within the country or otherwise take action in accordance with local laws.

 Conformity Assessment Pathway.
-In the European Union, various directives regulate the design, manufacture and labeling of medical devices, and more stringent conformity assessment requirements have been put in place with the 2017 Medical Device Regulation, effective May 26, 2020 for all devices seeking CE mark after that date.
-The method for assessing conformity varies depending on the type and class of the product, but typically involves a combination of self-assessment by the manufacturer and a third-party assessment by a notified body, an independent and neutral institution appointed by a country to conduct the conformity assessment.
-This third-party assessment includes a review of documentation related to the device that is as extensive as the documentation requirements that the US FDA requires for higher risk products.
+In the European Union, various directives regulate the design, manufacture and labeling of medical devices, and more stringent conformity assessment requirements have been put in place with the 2017 Medical Device Regulation, effective May 26, 2021.
+The method for assessing conformity varies depending on the type and class of the product, but typically involves a combination of quality system assessment and product conformity assessment by a third-party notified body, an independent and neutral institution appointed by a country to conduct the conformity assessment.
+This third-party assessment includes a review of documentation related to the device that may be as extensive as the documentation requirements that the United States FDA requires for higher risk products.
 The notified body also audits the manufacturer's quality system and performs a detailed review of the testing of the manufacturer's device.
 Successful completion of a conformity assessment procedure allows a manufacturer to issue a declaration of conformity with the requirements of the relevant directive and affix the CE mark to the device.
-Devices that bear the CE mark may be commercially distributed throughout the member states of the European Union and other countries that comply with or mirror the medical device directives.
+Devices that bear the CE mark may be commercially distributed throughout the member states of the European Union and other countries that comply with or mirror the medical device directives or medical device regulations.

 Pervasive and Continuing Regulation.
-There are numerous regulatory requirements that apply after a product has been approved by the notified body for CE marking, including, but not limited to: labeling, advertising and promotion, reporting of device modifications, monitoring the safety of the product and performing corrections and removals when necessary, maintaining "state of the art" requirements for the devices through compliance with standards, and obtaining recertification of the Quality System and individual device certificates on a periodic basis.
+There are numerous regulatory requirements that apply after a product has been approved by the notified body for CE marking, including, but not limited to: labeling, advertising and promotion, reporting of device modifications, monitoring the safety of the product and performing corrections and removals when necessary, maintaining "state of the art" requirements for the devices through compliance with standards, and obtaining recertification of the quality system and individual device certificates on a periodic basis.